Quality inspections at Technomix.

 • Metal processing

-The specific design of the inspection depends on the component, accessibility, lighting conditions and the respective quality requirements.
+The specific design of the inspection depends on the component, accessibility, and the respective quality requirements.

-Surface inspection is carried out on the basis of defined inspection criteria, defect catalogues and agreed acceptance limits.
-Depending on the component and lot size, manual visual inspections or automated camera systems are used.
+Surface inspection is performed based on defined inspection criteria, defect catalogs, and agreed-upon acceptance limits.
+Depending on the component and quantity, manual visual testing or automated camera systems are used.

-For series applications, automated inspection systems with integrated image processing are available to inspect high volumes in a reproducible and documented way.
+For series production applications, automated inspection systems with integrated image processing are available to inspect high volumes in a reproducible and documentable manner.

-Organisational integration is handled within our quality management system according to DIN EN ISO 9001.
+Organizational integration takes place within the framework of our quality management system in accordance with DIN EN ISO 9001.

 Final CTA